Muzik 247: About

-In July 2018, Muzik247 crossed 1 million subscribers on its official YouTube channel and also was awarded by YouTube for it with a gold badge.

 Notable releases

 In the year 2015, Muzik247 acquired the music of Director Alphonse Puthren's movie Premam.

 A Muzik247 acquired album, Charlie created a record of having more than one lakh views on the album uploaded on YouTube within a day of its release.
 The album was released on Muzik247's official YouTube page.

 In Nov 2016, Poomaram song video from Poomaram, on Muzik247 started trending within the first ten positions on YouTube India.
 The video reached a milestone by crossing 10 million views on YouTube and being the most Liked Malayalam video on YouTube.

-"Manikya Malaraya Poovi", the song from Oru Adaar Love has become the fastest video from South India to cross 50 Million views on YouTube.
+"Manikya Malaraya Poovi", the song from Oru Adaar Love has become the fastest video from South India to cross 50 million views on YouTube.

 In September 2018, "Freak Penne" from Oru Adaar Love composed by Shaan Rahman, crossed 1 million views on Muzik247's channel in less than 10 hours.

 Film music released by Muzik247

 Following are the list of notable music albums Released by Muzik 247.